PhPeKe/grid/README.md

 ### 4. Moving batteries:
 - Given an optimized district batteries are moved to the center of all houses that they are connected to to further minimize cable length
 ### 5. Placing different kind of batteries
 - Starting point is a set of the smallest kind of batteries possible.
-These are then connected to the grid, kmeans is used to center the batteries and if the closest batteries of the same type are joined
+These are then connected to the grid, kmeans is used to minimize the costs of the battery configurations.
+Then the two batteries who are closest together join in one larger battery.
+This repeats in several iterations.